Houston Reconstructive Breast & DIEP Flap Surgery

-Women who have had a Mastectomy, and some who are planning to or have undergone breast conservation therapy with lumpectomy may be candidates for reconstruction.
-Breast reconstruction can be performed immediately following the cancer operation or may be delayed for patient preference or advanced disease.
+Women who have had a mastectomy, and some who are planning to or have undergone breast conservation therapy with lumpectomy may be candidates for reconstruction.
+A reconstructive surgery can be performed immediately following the cancer operation or may be delayed for patient preference or advanced disease.
 It is never too late to decide on breast reconstruction and may still be an option for women in their 70’s.
 Autologous free flap reconstruction tends to be lengthy and patients must be optimized for longer times under anesthesia.
 Smoking may have detrimental effects on healing for these elective procedures.

-Are There Any Risks to Having Breast Reconstruction?
+Are There Any Risks to Having a Reconstructive Breast Surgery?

 Breast reconstruction is a major surgery, and all major surgeries have risks.
 Aside from the possibility of having a reaction to the anesthesia, there is also the chance of internal bleeding, poor wound healing, scarring, infection and even loss of the reconstruction.
 After having cancer, breast reconstruction can bring many women a new sense of hope about the future, and for this reason, the option of surgery may be worth the risks.

 What is the Best Way to Choose a Surgeon or a DIEP Flap Doctor?

 It’s always best to speak with an experienced plastic surgeon trained extensively in breast reconstruction.
 Dr. Cara Downey will be able to guide you to a plan that is right for you taking into consideration your aesthetic desires, extent of disease and cancer treatments and body habits.
 To date, she has performed over 200 DIEP flap surgeries.